praveenkumar76-sunkara/Project-Management/README.md

 A Spring Boot REST API for managing Users, Projects and tasks with JWT Authentication

 # How to Run
-Will provide the ZIP file for the project.
+Extract the ZIP file for the project.
 Extract it and update the configurations to Java 17

 # Create DataBase
 Create database project_management